 - You may not list your cars outside the provinces of Alberta, Ontario, and Quebec.

-2: If you are a vehicle owner in Alberta, Ontario, or Quebec and you have a commercial rental policy:
+2: If you are a vehicle owner and you have a commercial rental policy:

 - Any commercial rental insurance policy that meets Turo’s requirements may enroll in Turo’s owner-provided insurance program, provided your insurance provider is okay with it.

-- If you list any vehicle and decline a protection package in order to offer your own commercial rental insurance directly to your traveler, any additional car(s) you list on Turo will be automatically set decline a protection package.
+- If you list any vehicle and decline a protection package in order to offer your own commercial rental insurance directly to your guest, any additional car(s) you list on Turo will be automatically set to decline a protection package and you will be providing your own commercial rental insurance to your guests for any trips.

-For more information on providing your own commercial rental insurance directly to your travelers, please read this article.
+For more information on providing your own commercial rental insurance directly to your guests, please read this article.